fuzzylogicxx/fuzzylogic/posts/nice-september-24.md

 We visited the Musée de la Photographie Charles Nègre, where we saw the exhibitions [Pourquoi m’as-tu abandonnée?](https://museephotographie.nice.fr/expositions/bettina-rheims-pourquoi-mas-tu-abandonnee/) by Bettina Rheims and [You were not chosen](https://museephotographie.nice.fr/expositions/marine-foissey-you-were-not-chosen/) by Marine Foissey.

-After travelling to Saint-Jean Cap Ferra (celebrating “120 years heritage and history”) we visited the villa of Effusa de Rothschild.
+After travelling to Saint-Jean Cap Ferra (celebrating “120 years heritage and history”) we visited the villa of Ephrussi de Rothschild.
 We wandered around the patio, rooms and gardens, stopping for breathtaking views of the bay.
 We finished at the French Garden at the back of the villa which, with its water jets, is pretty special.

+Place du Pin and Rue Bonaparte, which we discovered towards the end of the trip, is a bustling little street of modern bars and restaurants.
+We didn’t have enough time to try too many places but enjoyed some lovely greek street food at [Kalos](https://maps.app.goo.gl/cwsUDQTfvSEJov546).

 ### Food and drink